Jonnie Guernsey

 “God wants me to build a shelter to help all those people.”

-I ask, “Are there a lot of homeless people in Ironwood Michigan?”
+“Are there a lot of homeless people in Ironwood Michigan?”

 “Not so much.
 But somebody’s got to help those people.
 You know, the ones using that drug that turns their teeth all brown until they fall out.”